adamhancock/cwteams/readme.md

 - Create a new Integrator login
 - Select All Records
-- Set Service ticket callback url to https://<your function app name>.azurewebsites.net/api/CWIncoming.
+- Set Service ticket callback url to https://< your function app name >.azurewebsites.net/api/CWIncoming.